junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean's hand slide from Cas's shoulder along his arms, patting his hands, staying there for too long without moving away.
 He manages an easy smile, too.
 "Don't worry, everything will be fine.
 Just take a nap, we'll probably be back before you know it.
 With everything fixed and you a brand new angel."

-"Or you can be gone for good, completely burned out by the archangels, and the universe ends.
+"Or you can be gone for good, completely burned out by the archangels; they get their strongest power from their true vessels, and they will be able to destroy the universe before the universe ends itself.
 We don't even get to meet in the afterlife, because there won't be any Heaven left."
 Cas says, devastated.

 "Let's... let's not think about that for now, okay?"
 Dean stutters briefly.
 "Besides, I heard Heaven isn't exactly a paradise with lullaby.
 Don't think I'm a big fan anyway."